𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝’𝐬 𝐍𝐢𝐠𝐡𝐭 𝐉𝐨𝐮𝐫𝐧𝐞𝐲 𝐓𝐨 𝐀𝐥-𝐌𝐚𝐬𝐣𝐢𝐝 𝐀𝐥-𝐀𝐪𝐬𝐚 – 𝐓𝐡𝐞 𝐅𝐚𝐫𝐭𝐡𝐞𝐬𝐭 𝐌𝐨𝐬𝐪𝐮𝐞 𝐢𝐧 𝐉𝐞𝐫𝐮𝐬𝐚𝐥𝐞𝐦 – 𝐄𝐱𝐢𝐬𝐭𝐞𝐧𝐜𝐞 𝐎𝐟 𝐌𝐚𝐬𝐣𝐢𝐝 𝐀𝐥-𝐚𝐪𝐬𝐚 𝐃𝐮𝐫𝐢𝐧𝐠 𝐈𝐬𝐫𝐚’ 𝐖𝐚𝐥 𝐌𝐢𝐫𝐚𝐣

 Before we close this issue, one should realize that verse 17:1 also speaks of “The Sacred Mosque” which is in Makkah around the Ka`bah.
 Did a building for the mosque exist there in the time of the Prophet?
 The answer is that the Ka`bah was there but there was no building for the mosque.

-This further adds to the argument that the word masjid in this verse refers to a place of performing the prostration and does not imply the presence of a “building” in the modern understanding.
+This further adds to the argument that the word masjid in this verse refers to a place for performing the prostration and does not imply the presence of a “building” in modern understanding.

 Figure 2: Besor masjid